 A person marching in front that she did not recognize.
 A chill hit her bones.
 Here, in the blistering heat.

 “I see you kept the Englishman busy.”
 Barrett shouted.
-“You get to look after a useless deserter.
+“You get to look after a useless monkey.
 Meanwhile, I was stuck with a small crowd.”

 “Who’s the stranger?”
-She hid behind her shades.
+She asked.
+Her eyes hidden behind her shades.

-“Ah, just some creepy kid.”
+“Ah, some creepy kid.”
 Barrett spat on the ground.
-“Shelby says he knows plenty about engineering.
+“Shelby says he has a way with gears.
 Figured he would be of some help.”